 Ambulances can be called especially if the person is hurt (self-harm or overdose perhaps) but crews cannot make a person go with them.
 If there is any hint of aggression the police may also be involved.

-Police can take someone against their will who is clearly very unwell, highly agitated or violent to a special ‘136 Suite’ at the hospitals (or a police station cell if this is full).
+Police can supervise someone at home if this is a suitable place or take them against their will it they are clearly very unwell, highly agitated or violent to a special ‘136 Suite’ at the hospitals (or a police station cell if this is full).
 This power is usually used in public places rather than people’s homes.
 They can be held for up to 72 hours until assessed by MH practitioners.
 If police come to a private house their presence alone can calm the situation, but calling them may anger the cared-for person and leave them cross with you.
 However, if there is a risk of harm to you or to them it is the fastest response and demonstrates that you will call for help if you feel you need to.

 MH hospital acute services contact details are listed on this site however you cannot go directly and ask for a bed.